How much cyber liability insurance do you need?

 While your errors and omissions insurance covers data breach lawsuits, you'd rather avoid the lawsuit altogether.
 Ensure your clients have a risk management plan that takes into consideration the cost of a data breach.

-If your clients have cyber liability insurance, they'll be less likely to sue your tech business as they attempt to recoup their losses after a data breach.
-To protect your business from client lawsuits, encourage your clients to purchase cyber liability insurance or require it before you take on a risky project.
+If your clients have cyber liability insurance, they'll be less likely to sue your small business as they attempt to recoup their losses after a cybercriminal breaches their system.
+To protect your business from client lawsuits, encourage your customers to purchase cyber liability insurance or require it before you take on a risky project.

 If you require that a client purchase cyber liability insurance in a work contract, you can adjust the requested coverage limit.
 Cyber liability policies have limits that range from $1 million to $5 million or more.